adblockradio/adblockradio/README.md

 ### Demo

-The time-frequency analyser need a compatible machine-learning model.
-The fingerprint matcher need a fingerprint database.
+The time-frequency analyser needs a compatible machine-learning model.
+The fingerprint matcher needs a fingerprint database.
 Grab demo files for French station RTL with the following commands: (TODO)
 ```bash
 cd model/